-skip directly to Main Content Navigation Search A-Z Index Find People Top Story Breadcrumbs Footer
+skip directly to Main Content Navigation Search A-Z Index Ask the Bulldog Find People Top Story Breadcrumbs Footer

 Degrees & Certificates

-A.A./A.S.
-Degree Requirements
+Associate Degree Requirements

 The awarding of an Associate Degree is intended to represent more than an accumulation of units.
 It is to symbolize a successful attempt on the part of the college to lead students through patterns of learning experiences designed to develop certain capabilities and insights.
 Among these are the ability to think and to communicate clearly and effectively both orally and in writing; to use mathematics; to understand the modes of inquiry of the major disciplines; to be aware of other cultures and times; to achieve insights gained through experience in thinking about ethical problems; and to develop the capacity for self-understanding.
 In addition to these accomplishments, the student shall possess sufficient depth in some field of knowledge to contribute to lifetime interest.

-Graduation from College of San Mateo with the Associate in Arts or Science degree is based upon the completion of 60 units of lower-division college-level work, including the requirements A through E in the AA/AS Degree Requirements.
+Graduation from College of San Mateo with the Associate in Arts or Science degree is based upon the completion of 60 units of lower-division college-level work, including the requirements A through E in the A.A./A.S.
+Degree Worksheet.
 A maximum of 12 units from courses in which the student has a Credit/No Credit option may be applied toward an Associate degree.
 An application for the degree must be filed in the Office of Admissions and Records during the last semester of attendance (refer to the calendar for the college year for deadline).

 Philosophy of General Education